rendyelang/Supermarket-API/reports/REPORT.md

 This API provides a total of 22 endpoints (exceeding the minimum requirement of 20).
 Below are the details:

 ## 📜 API Documentation
+#### The details about API documentation, please go to the [following page.](https://documenter.getpostman.com/view/29015041/2sAYX3riat)

 ### Endpoint Overview (Total: 22 Endpoints)